Article Metadata

 This is an adaptation of Wendell’s original oXygen XML Editor framework for JATS.
 It provides additional Checks for compliance with the submission guidelines for Atypon’s Literatum platform.
 In addition, it provides a transformation scenario that generates JATS XML from legacy APA contentItem articles, and an XProc script to create a Literatum submission Zip file from a file system directory of articles.

 JATS, the journal article tag suite, serves as a basis for Atypon’s Literatum content delivery platform.
-Articles may be delivered according to version 1.0 or 1.1 of the JATS archiving (“green”) DTD.
+Articles may be delivered according to version 1.1 of the JATS archiving (“green”) DTD.
 Please consult Atypon’s Literatum Content Tagging Guide [1].

 A typical delivery to Literatum consists of all articles that belong to a given journal issue.
 In order to describe the contents of an issue, Atypon has added a lightweight issue-xml DTD that utilizes JATS vocabulary where available.
 In addition to blank templates for journal articles, this framework also contains a template for issue XML.
 Issue XML files may be saved alongside the articles that form an issue.
 A transformation scenario 'build-issue' will then collect all articles in that directory.